Heading to Carlsbad Caverns National Park? We’re sharing the best things to do if you have one day at Carlsbad Caverns!

 Extra Activities Near Carlsbad Caverns National Park

-If you have some extra time before or after visiting the park, we highly recommend checking out these spots nearby!
+If you have some extra time before or after one day at Carlsbad Caverns, we highly recommend checking out these spots nearby!

 - Eat at Carniceria San Juan De Los Lagos.
 We ate here during our first trip to the area and oh my gosh it was amazing!
 It’s a Mexican meat market and store, full of tons of Mexican treats, plus a restaurant that makes amazing platters of meats, tortillas, and toppings.